The Dishman Family of Virginia

 EventDateAgeDescription

-Marriage10 Aug 1787James Richardson married Nancy Ann Dishman, daughter of John Dishman, Jr., and Ann Triplett, on 10 Aug 1787 in Westmoreland County, Virginia, United States.1
+Marriage10 Aug 1787James Richardson and Nancy Ann Dishman married on 10 Aug 1787 in Westmoreland County, Virginia.1

 Note - Details of living persons are excluded from this website so not all marriages or children may be displayed.